-• PFRS 9, Financial Instruments: Classification and Measurement (effective for annual periods beginning on or after January 1, 2015)

-PFRS 9 as issued reflects the first phase of the IASBs work on the replacement of PAS 39 and applies to classification and measurement of financial assets and financial liabilities as defined in PAS 39.
+• PFRS 9, Financial Instruments: Classification and Measurement (effective for annual periods beginning on or after January 1, 2015) PFRS 9, as issued in 2010, reflects the first phase of the IASBs work on the replacement of PAS 39 and applies to classification and measurement of financial assets and financial liabilities as defined in PAS 39.
 In subsequent phases, the IASB will address hedge accounting and impairment of financial assets.
 The completion of this project is expected over the course of 2011 or in the first half of 2012.
-The adoption of the first phase of PFRS 9 will have an effect on the classification and measurement of the Parent Company's financial assets, but will potentially have no impact on classification and measurement of financial liabilities.

-The Parent Company will quantify the effect in conjunction with other phases, when issued, to present a comprehensive picture.
+The adoption of the first phase of PFRS 9 will have an effect on the classification and measurement of the Group's financial assets, but will potentially have no impact on classification and measurement of financial liabilities.
+The Group has decided not to early adopt for its 2012 financial reporting, thus, has not conducted a quantification of full impact of this Standard.
+The Group, however, will quantify the effect in conjunction with the other phases, when issued, to present a more comprehensive picture.